Trash and Recycling

 Bucks County’s Household Hazardous Waste Collection Program organizes several collections throughout the county each year for household hazardous waste.

 With Pennsylvania's Law, Covered Device Recycling Act, electronic devices including computers, monitors, televisions, audio equipment, printers and other devices can no longer be thrown away with trash.
-In 2020, Bucks County approved Vintage Tech Electronics Recyclers to accept electronics to be recycled for FREE from Bucks County residents.
-This includes: televisions, computers, laptops, monitors, printers, cell phones, and other personal electronic devices you have at home.
-Vintage Tech is located at 900 Wheeler Way, Suite B, Langhorne, PA, and is open for residential electronic drop offs Monday through Friday, from 7:00 AM to 2:30 PM.
-Questions, call 267-512-6211.
+In 2020, Bucks County approved Vintage Tech Electronics Recyclers to accept electronics to be recycled for free from Bucks County residents, however as of 2022 they are no longer in business.
+Bucks County is looking at options to dispose of e-waste.

 DEP has determined that yard waste must be separated from the waste stream for recycling.
 All waste haulers are required to provide a schedule for monthly collection of leaf and yard waste to residential, commercial, and institutional customers.
 You may not burn leaves or yard waste in Pennsylvania.